-Yes!
-Not only can you visit so many of Scotland’s castles and stately homes, but many offer overnight accommodation.
+Not only can you tour so many of Scotland’s castles and stately homes, but many offer overnight accommodation.
 If you’re keen to sleep in a grand Scottish castle, ask your Nordic Visitor travel consultant.
 They’ll look at possibilities for you so you can make that dream a reality!

 Are the royal castles in Scotland open to the public?

-Or visit the 14th-century Glamis Castle, the childhood home of Queen Elizabeth, the Queen Mother.
+Or explore the 14th-century Glamis Castle, the childhood home of Queen Elizabeth, the Queen Mother.
 You may also know that she purchased the Castle of Mey in the 1950s.
-You can visit the castle and its romantic walled garden, or you could also see its Crown stand-in, New Slains Castle in Aberdeenshire.
+You can tour the castle and its romantic walled garden, or you could also see its Crown stand-in, New Slains Castle in Aberdeenshire.

 In Edinburgh, don’t miss seeing the Crown Jewels of Scotland at Edinburgh Castle.
 You could also visit the Queen's official residence in the Scottish capital, the Palace of Holyroodhouse, down the Royal Mile.